 Complete requirements for a bachelor's degree from a regionally accredited institution.

 Present a cumulative 2.50 (4.0 scale) grade point average or higher on all undergraduate and graduate work combined.

 Submit passing scores on the GACE Program Admission Assessment or be exempt by acceptable SAT, ACT, or GRE scores.

-Qualify for a Georgia Pre-Service certificate or Induction Pathway 4 certificate (see Certification section in the Graduate Catalog).
+Qualify for a Georgia Pre-Service certificate or Provisional certificate (see Certification section in the Graduate Catalog).